Axioms for infinite matroids: Basic properties

-\proof (i)~means that $X\sm I$ is a basis of $M^*|X$, a~maximal subset of $X$ extending to a basis of~$M^*$.
-(Equivalently, $I$ is minimal with the property that we can extend it to a basis of $M$ by adding points of $\Xbar$ only.)
+\proof (i)~means that $X\sm I$ is a base of $M^*|X$, a~maximal subset of $X$ extending to a base of~$M^*$.
+(Equivalently, $I$ is minimal with the property that we can extend it to a base of $M$ by adding points of $\Xbar$ only.)
 By Lemma~\ref{cobases}, \COMMENT{} this is equivalent to~(ii).